Douglas County Historical Society

 The Douglas County Historical Society, or DCHS, is located at 5730 North 30th Street in the General Crook House at Fort Omaha in north Omaha, Nebraska.
-The mission of the DCHS is to collect, preserve and present to the public the history of Douglas County, Nebraska.
+Douglas County Historical Society collects, preserves, and make accessible the history of Douglas County, Nebraska through exhibits, programs, and research.

 General Crook House Museum

 The DCHS operates the General Crook House Museum and the Crook House Victorian Heirloom Garden.